 If the taste of this drink is a problem, try adding one cup of it to your post-workout smoothie, which might improve the flavor.

 - What is your favorite juice?

 - Would you make beet juice part of your regular diet?

 We would love to know down below in the comments section.

-These properties go a long way towards preventing and reducing inner blood vessel damage and ultimately lowering blood pressure.
+These properties go a long way towards preventing and reducing inner blood vessel damage and ultimately Reduce Blood Pressure Immediately.

 Also, cranberry juice has been reported to reduce blood pressure by dilating blood vessels and increasing blood flow.

 This super-fruit is packed with vitamin C which also helps to naturally lower your blood pressure.

 The best part is that you can drink the stuff until your heart’s content because there is no set standard or recommendation for the amount you can drink each day.